teksi/wastewater/docs/en/user-guide/digitizing/deletingobjects.rst

 .. attention:: Deleting features directly from **wastewater_structure** (layergroup Wastewater Structures) will remove the complete wastewater structure from the database and not only the geometry of the wastewater structure!

-* Select **wastewater_structure** and change to edit mode
+* Select layer **wastewater_structure** and change to edit mode
 * Activate the **Delete part** tool from the Advanced digitizing toolbar

 .. figure:: images/delete_part_tool.jpg

-* Click on the parts you want to delete (there is no question if you really want...
+* You get a cross-cursor.
+Click on the part you want to delete (there is no question if you really want...
 If you click, the part is deleted!)

 .. figure:: images/delete_part_tool2.jpg